telerik/reporting-docs/getting-started/installation/security-best-practices.md

 ## Report Definitions

-The [Report Definitions]({%slug on-telerik-reporting%}#report-definition) get instantiated by the Reporting Engine in runtime.
+The [Report Definitions]({%slug on-telerik-reporting%}#report-definition) gets instantiated by the Reporting Engine in runtime.
 The developer should ensure they come from trusted sources and don't contain malicious code.

 The _Type_ report definitions are instantiated with reflection from the provided assembly.
 The advice from the section [Extending Telerik Reporting](#extending-telerik-reporting) is valid for these reports.
 Note that the assemblies with _Type_ reports don't require registration in the _assemblyReference_ of the configuration.
 It is the responsibility of the developer to ensure they don't threaten the environment.